-In this paper, we give a review on pedestrian attribute recognition (\emph{i.e.} PAR) from traditional approaches to deep learning based algorithms in recent years.
+In this paper, we give a review of pedestrian attribute recognition (\emph{i.e.} PAR) from traditional approaches to deep learning based algorithms in recent years.
 To the best of our knowledge, this is the first review paper on pedestrian attribute recognition.
 Specifically speaking, we first introduce the background information (the definition and challenging factors) about PAR.
 Then, we list existing benchmarks proposed for PAR, including popular datasets and evaluation criteria.
-After that, we review the algorithms which may used for PAR from two aspects, \emph{i.e.} the multi-task learning and multi-label learning.
-Then, we give a brief review of PAR algorithms, we first review some popular neural networks which has widely used in many other tasks; then, we analyse the deep algorithms for PAR from different views, including: global based, part based, visual attention based, sequential prediction based, new designed loss function based, curriculum learning based, graphic model based and other algorithms.
-Then, we give a short introduction about the previous works on combine person attribute learning and other human related tasks.
-Finally, we conclude this survey paper and point out some possible research directions from nine aspects for the PAR.
+After that, we review the algorithms that may used for PAR from two aspects, \emph{i.e.} the multi-task learning and multi-label learning.
+Then, we give a brief review of PAR algorithms, we first review some popular neural networks which has been widely used in many other tasks; then, we analyze the deep algorithms for PAR from different views, including global-based, part-based, visual-attention-based, sequential prediction based, new designed loss function based, curriculum learning based, graphic model-based and other algorithms.
+Then, we give a short introduction about the previous works on combining person-attribute learning and other human-related tasks.
+Finally, we conclude this survey paper and point out some possible research directions from nine aspects of the PAR.

 \ifCLASSOPTIONcaptionsoff

 \fi

 { }